An open API service indexing awesome lists of open source software.

 ```

-The behaviours of this setting are:
+The behavior of this setting is as follows:

 | app_name/script.js | app_name/static/app_name/script.js |